fpetitzon/Study_of_new_designs_in_quantum_neural_networks/README.md

 - same but with classical net appended

-The classes folder contains all needed classes and utility functions The jupyter notebooks fit the models to the data; and produce the plots of the paper.
+The classes folder contains all needed classes and utility functions.

+The jupyter notebooks fit the models to the data; and produce the plots of the paper.